sschober/gropdf-zig/README.md

 commands are issued in sequence, which could be compacted.
 As a lot of this is already present in the input, I chose to ignore it at the moment.

+We could reduce the resulting PDF file size by using zflate compression, but at the moment I do not see any need for this.

 ## Usage

 I provide a sample input file, `input.mom`, which contains `groff` source